 Thermal Physiologist, Matt Brearley, has spent his life researching human performance in challenging environments and says fitness drives heat acclimatisation, even more than living in a hot environment.

-“Exercises is critical.
+“Exercise is critical.
 You can’t be heat acclimatised without exercise,” Brearley told Thorzt, adding that someone who lives in Darwin but works, lives and drives in air conditioning is not heat acclimatised.

 “People really can’t be acclimatised without training.
 Training promotes all the heat loss mechanisms: sweating and the movement of blood to the skin for heat loss.”